rseiler/pom-project/pom/src/site/markdown/usage.md

 * checkstyle-suppressions.xml
 * pmd-ruleset.xml

-If you want to provide these files yourself than disable the unpacking like this:
+If you want to provide these files yourself then disable the unpacking like this:

     <build>
         <plugins>